dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/mentor.md

 of spike timing-dependent plasticity on spiking stabilised supralinear networks** (Nonlinear Hawkes Networks) through both numerical simulations and analytical calculations.
 Here is one of the posters Raul presented [Bernstein Conference 2024](https://www.world-wide.org/bernstein-24/plasticity-driven-circuit-self-organization-afecdc22/), and here is his [thesis](https://upcommons.upc.edu/handle/2117/408858). \
  **[completed: Sep.
 2023 - May 2024]**

 - **Introduction to Computational Neuroscience group projects**: Solely directed and mentored **6 groups** (2-3 students each) in executing practical research projects that served as their final evaluation for the lecture Introduction to Computational Neuroscience.
-More details [here](https://dimitra-maoutsa.github.io/teaching/2023-spring-teaching-2) .\
+More details [here](https://dimitra-maoutsa.github.io/teaching/2023-spring-teaching-2) . \
  **[completed: Nov.
 2023 - Mar 2024]**

+- **Neuromatch Academy Computational Neuroscience summer school**: Mentored two groups on their research projects on a PFC-Motor RNN project (group Manifold Mechanics) and on inter-area communications using the IBL dataset (group 404). \
+ **[completed: July 2025]**

+- **Neuromatch Academy NeuroAI summer school**: Mentored four groups on their research projects.
+Two groups working on **biologically informed network architectures** for robotic control, and two on **biologically plaussible learning algorithms**. \
+ **[completed: July 2025]**